 - How much do you communicate with your clients?

 Only you will know whether the answers to these questions will be right for you.
-You should always should an advisor and a firm that has the same values and financial philosophy as you.
-Furthermore, you should always choose an advisor that specializes in your needs.
-This means that if you’re far along in retirement planning, perhaps you should choose a financial planner that specializes in investment management.
-If you’re at the beginning stages and want to set your plan up, then choose a financial advisor that specializes in setting family budgets.
-Moreover, you should always choose a planner that will communicate with you on a regular basis and communicate clearly.
+You should always choose an advisor and a firm who has the same values and financial philosophy as you.
+Furthermore, you should always choose an advisor who specializes in your needs.
+This means that if you’re far along in retirement planning, perhaps you should choose a financial planner who specializes in investment management.
+If you’re at the beginning stages and want to set up your plan, then choose a financial advisor who specializes in setting family budgets.
+Moreover, you should always choose a planner who will communicate with you on a regular basis and communicate clearly.
 Reports about your finances, especially assets and investments, should be sent regularly.

 It is very important to find a financial advisor with the proper credentials.
 A financial advisor must have a PFS or CFP designation.
-These credentials are obtained by passing the CFP examination and demonstrates the proficiency in the field.
+These credentials are obtained by passing the CFP examination and demonstrate proficiency in the field.

-In order for a financial advisor to maintain this designation, they must meet the standards of an ethics policy and comply with the education requirements that are needed.
+In order for a financial advisor to maintain this designation, he or she must meet the standards of an ethics policy and comply with the education requirements that are needed.
 A financial advisor must continue their education to keep their designation and work for people like you.
-There are many financial advisors in the St. Louis area that have a PFS or CFP designation.
+There are many financial advisors in the St. Louis area who have a PFS or CFP designation.
 However, when choosing your advisor, it’s important to double check their credentials.